-- 1. In cases which also involve an allegation of abuse against a staff member, see Part Four of KCSIE 2019 - Early help means providing support as soon as a problem emerges at any point in a child's life.
+- 1. In cases which also involve an allegation of abuse against a staff member, see Part Four of KCSIE 2020 - Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, and early help inter-agency assessment should be arranged.
 Chapter One of Working Together to Safeguard Children provides details guidance on the early help process. - 3.
+Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter One of Working Together to Safeguard Children. - 4.
 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-This can include S17 assessments of children in need and S47 assessments of children at risk of significant harm.
-Full details are in Chapter One of Working Together to Safeguard Children - 4.
-This could include applying for an Emergency Protection Order (EPO)
+Children in need may be assessed under section 17 of the Children Act 1989.
+Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
+Full details are in Chapter One of Working Together to Safeguard Children. - 5.
+This could include applying for an Emergency Protection Order (EPO).